punnoose-1620/DS-Project/README.md

         Get distances categorised by *FromISO*, *ToISO* and *MeansOfTransport*(optional) Get mean distance of each category
         Corrected empty distances using the means from each category

+    Used `data_corrector.py` (Python script) to:
+        Call Necessary functions from `date_corrector.py` and `distance_corrector.py` to clean dates and distances and drop all entries that still have invlid dates and distances.

 2. Loading and Conversion